ivokabel/ivokabel.github.io/_drafts/chapter-1-weidlich-wilkie-layered-model.md

 $$
 It seems to me that this is their ad-hoc (and incorrect) attempt to evaluate the light transmission through micro-facet-based surface, which was properly solved and published just in the same year (2007) by Walter et al. in the paper [Microfacet Models for Refraction through Rough Surfaces](https://www.cs.cornell.edu/~srm/publications/EGSR07-btdf.html), and probably also an energy compensation term.

 Second, it is important to understand that the model tries to approximate the whole sub-surface light transport by evaluating just one path.
 Moreover, it also neglects the multiple scattering nature of the light transport within the layers.
 This basically cuts the energy which is reflected (partially or completely in case of total internal reflection) from the inner layer and then from the the outer layer back into the medium between the two layers.
-They try to compensate the missing energy by some "energy compensation term" which is, again, not explained at all in the paper.
+They try to compensate the missing energy by "energy compensation term" which, again, is not explained at all in the paper.

 An interesting property of their single-path approximation is (and the paper doesn’t explain this clearly enough) that they use the micro-facet’s normal for computing the refracted directions.
 This may cause approximation imprecisions when the normal approaches grazing angles.

 Last, but not least, the paper completely ignores effects of solid angle (de-)compression which happens when the light crosses the boundaries between media with different indices of refraction.

-### Sampling
+## Sampling

 <p style="text-align: center">
    <img src="../../../images/Weidlich-Wilkie - Layers - Assumptions - Base.svg" alt="BSDF evaluation process" width="700" /><br/>